Angel Number 5

 It asks whether both people have enough room to grow, change, and remain individuals inside the partnership.

-The most useful love interpretation of 5 is about breathing room, not escape.
+The most level-headed love interpretation of 5 is about breathing room, not escape.
 Can both people change without the relationship treating change as betrayal?

 Is there space for surprise, or has the connection calcified into a routine that neither person chose?